 ‘The Invisible Woman stands up for YOU, she is YOU for one brief moment she will see the world through your eyes and you through hers. “

 Hantverk & Found, 18 King Street, Margate, CT9 1DA

 ‘It’s A Hard World For Little Things’ comprises two multimedia exhibitions, by C.A.
 Halpin.

-Exhibition One will be at The Angus-Hughes Gallery from 3rd July to 2nd August 2015.
+Exhibition One was at The Angus-Hughes Gallery from 3rd July to 2nd August 2015.

 Exhibition Two will be at The V&A Museum of Childhood from 9th January to 17th July 2016.